fireRun-io/firebase-logging/README.md

 The CLI (command line interface) Firebase tools logging requires you to re-run to see new data...yuck!

 The firebase-logging simulates real-time logging by continually running the Firebase CLI logging command and printing to the console new entires.
+You can output the logs to the console and a file.

 ## Installation